Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 give me what He wants me to write about.
 There are far too many voices in the world today, even in what we could

-call the Christian world that, by the way, seems to be shrinking along with its influence on and in the world.
+call the Christian world that, by the way, seems to be shrinking along with its influence on and in the world, at least

-Nevertheless, believers in the Lord Jesus have a plethora of materials offering a plethora of doctrines, creeds,
+outwardly it seems so.
+Nevertheless, believers in King Jesus have a plethora of materials offering a plethora of

-schools of thought, systematic theologies, interpretations, opinions, theories, prophecies, and, unfortunately,
+doctrines, creeds, schools of thought, systematic theologies, interpretations, opinions, theories, prophecies, and,

-denominational and ministerial propaganda (to name a few categories) to turn to as posted on the Internet.
-There
+unfortunately, denominational and ministerial propaganda (to name a few categories) to turn to as posted on the

-even if it conflicts with others.
-Personally, I am tired of all of it and feel outside most of it, as well, as if an observer;
+from God, even if it conflicts with others.
+Personally, I am tired of all of it and feel outside most of it, as well, as if

-so here I am, writing.
-There is only one school of thought that matters and it isn't even a doctrine; it is the Person
+an observer; so here I am, writing.
+There is only one school of thought that matters and it isn't even a doctrine; it is

-of our Lord Jesus the Anointed One.
-As the writer of Hebrews reminds us: Let us go out to Jesus outside the camp,
+the person of our Lord Jesus the Anointed One .
+As the writer of Hebrews reminds us: Let us go out to Jesus outside

-bearing His reproach, for we do not have a lasting city, but we are seeking the city which is to come (Hebrews
+the camp, bearing His reproach, for we do not have a lasting city, but we are seeking the city which is to come

 This leads to a dream I had on May 9, 2016.
-A man handed me a piece of lined paper and said: "Write."
-I asked:
+A man handed me a piece of lined paper and said: Write.
+I asked: Write

-as a charge, as if I know the gospel, I just need to write it up.
-Strangely, in a variety of ways, I have already done this
+as if I know the gospel, I just need to write it up.
+Strangely, in a variety of ways, I have already done this many times

-many times over in all that I have written and posted.
+over in all that I have written and posted.
 So, what is this gospel that I am to write about?
-Before getting

-The good news is that God has a New Man who is the Pattern of an entirely New Race, a New Mankind, a New
+The good news is that God has a new man who is the pattern of an entirely new race, a new humanity that everyone

 According to Webster's New World Dictionary (1966), a pattern is: 1. a person or thing so ideal as to be worthy of